mathspp/mathspp/pages/02.blog/03.til/070.writing-and-running-tests-in-rust/item.md

 ```

 The macro `assert!` expects a Boolean value and it will fail if the Boolean is `false`.

-There is, _at least_, one other assertion macro, `assert_eq!`, that takes two values and compares them; if they differ, the test fails.
+I know that there is, _at least_, one other assertion macro in Rust.
+`assert_eq!` takes two values, compares them, and if they differ, the test fails.

 Your whole file could look like this: